Battle of Roliça: Results

 The Anglo-Portuguese won with 487 casualties, over half that number from the precipitate 29th.
 The French lost 700 men and three of their five guns.
 Delaborde himself was wounded.
 The following day Wellesley found that the 4,000 additional British troops had arrived from England and were off the coast.
 He marched his men to cover their disembarkation rather than follow Delaborde.

 Aftermath

 The British intervention proceeded with the Battle of Vimeiro on 21 August 1808.
+This was the last battle in which the British Army wore their hair pulled back into queues, although the 29th Foot retained theirs until after Vimeiro.